 The LINEA Network is made up of partners in research, programming, policy, advocacy and funding who work to prevent the sexual exploitation and abuse of young people.
-It is an open forum for all groups and individuals engaging with, or interested in learning about, norms and structural factors driving vulnerability.
-The Network hosts regular webinars and provides a platform for sharing developments in the areas of social norms, structural drivers and child sexual exploitation and abuse.
+It is a vibrant and open forum for groups and individuals engaging with, or interested in learning about, norms and structural factors driving vulnerability.
+The Network hosts regular webinars, providing a platform for sharing developments in the areas of social norms, structural drivers and child sexual exploitation and abuse.

 To see LINEA webinars featuring experts from around the globe discussing social norms and child sexual exploitation and abuse, please visit the LINEA YouTube Channel.